alexmurraydesign/sean-mcanally/src/pages/index.md

     in both civil and criminal cases.
 I am proud of my reputation for careful advice, thorough preparation, pragmatism and determined representation.
   body: >-
-    *My success comes from my ability to break down complex facts and law to fully understand each case.
+    My success comes from my ability to break down complex facts and law to fully understand each case.
 I give frank, reliable, advice.
-My clients understand their legal position and I help them work to best advantage.*
+My clients understand their legal position and I help them work to best advantage.

-    *My experience is broad – I shy away from few areas of civil litigation and, by applying the basics – well – to each case, have built up a skill set and range of experience not easily found.*
+    My experience is broad – I shy away from few areas of civil litigation and, by applying the basics – well – to each case, have built up a skill set and range of experience not easily found.
-description: sad
 intro:
   blurbs:
     - image: /img/coffee.png